Hello (The Cat Empire song)

 "Hello" is a song by The Cat Empire.
 It was released in New Zealand in 2003 as the lead single from their debut studio album, The Cat Empire.
 It is credited as exposing the band to a more mainstream audience and allowing them to enhance their following.

-The song polled at number 6 in the Triple J Hottest 100, 2003.
+The song polled at number 6 in the Triple J Hottest 100, 2003 and in 2025, the song placed 85 on the Triple J Hottest 100 of Australian Songs.